 Incorrect and empty registry entries can increase RAM usage because your computer searches for the corresponding files.

 A clean Windows install gets rid of all corrupted files and registry entries.
-After that, only the operating system and related system apps will use your RAM afterward.
+Only the operating system and related system apps will use your RAM afterward.

 You should only install programs and games you will use now to avoid cluttering your system with worthless junk.